F-22 Raptor Cost

 - Additional producibility enhancements

-These combined production initiatives will ensure that the program remains within the Air Force's total current projected production costs.
+These combined production initiatives would ensure that the program remains within the Air Force's total current projected production costs.

 In summary, the JET determined that additional F-22 EMD development funding required to reduce risk prior to entering production can be sourced by slowing the production ramp rate.
 The JET recommended and the corporate and Air Force leadership have jointly committed to a contract strategy for long-term affordability that incorporates several cost-saving initiatives, keeping the program within the current Air Force projected production costs.